neuschwanstein-aerial-view-forests

 The drive between Linderhof and Neuschwanstein takes about 45 minutes through some of the most beautiful Alpine scenery in Germany.
 The tour buses stop at viewpoints along the way, and the landscape alone — meadows, pine forests, church spires, and snow-capped peaks — justifies the day trip even without the castles.

 The combo day trip ($94) covers both castles with skip-the-line entry, transport from Munich, and a guide who explains the history.
 It’s a long day (10+ hours) but efficient — doing this independently requires a car and significantly more logistics.
-The 14,600+ reviews at 4.6 stars make it the most-reviewed castle tour in Europe.
+It’s consistently one of the most popular castle tours in Europe, running daily year-round.

 Ludwig II: The King Behind the Castle